RAH RAH COMMUNITY THEATRE COMPANY

 Our productions are brought directly into Theatres, Schools, Care Centres, Community Spaces, and Outdoor Events and can be adapted to be performed in any size area for any size of audience.
 On average, Rah Rah performs over 250 shows a year.
 We also provide a number of different drama based workshops for both young and old.

 So far, Rah Rah Theatre Company has taken fifty productions and five workshops on tour.
 The company has been commissioned by over 5 different councils to write and produce shows within their respective boroughs.
 Rah Rah has also worked for a number of different companies and charities, including: the Imperial War Museum, The National Trust, The Rose Theatre, Trinity Theatre, Dundee Rep, Aberdeen Arts Centre, Halifax Playhouse, CAST Doncaster, Colour House Children’s Theatre, Age UK, Age Concern, BUPA, Sunrise and Senior Living, Salvation Army and Hope For Justice.
-We have also gained charity status in 2017 to continue our work on raising awareness of human trafficking through our play, “My Mind is Free”.
+In 2017 Rah Rah gained charity status.

 Live and online schools shows aimed at secondary schools and sixth form.

 “My Dad due to his dementia has barely said a word since lockdown started.
 Yesterday I watched with tears in my eyes as he sang along to all the songs the fabulous group were singing.
 I will never forget this very special moment!”

 “The students had so much fun watching your show online today.
 The energy of the actors and the live interaction that was incorporated was superb!
 The online version of the WEX-Factor show is just as good as the stage version!”

 “I defy anyone not to be moved” – Anti-Slavery International